Heat equation from a deterministic dynamics: Introduction

 Our key idea is that the fast chaotic external forcing acts on the harmonic chain similarly to a stochastic noise that randomly rotates the velocities (similar to the noise in \cite{Bernardin05,bernardin07,klo22}).
 This phenomenon is intensively studied in fast-slow dynamical systems {(under the name of averaging or homogenization for fast-slow systems)}, and some powerful techniques have been developed \cite{Do05, DSL15, KM17, CFKMZ}.
-In fact, we prove that, under proper scaling on the fast external field, in the diffusive limit the covariance matrix behaves close to the one of the corresponding stochastic dynamics.
-A main obstacle being the need to control the difference between the two time evolutions for a time much longer than what is achieved in any existing result.
+In fact, we prove that, under proper scaling on the fast external field, in the diffusive limit the covariance matrix converges to the one of the corresponding stochastic dynamics.
+A main obstacle is the need to control, uniformly in the size of the system, the difference between the two time evolutions for a time much longer than that achieved in any existing result.

-To obtain our result, we combine ideas inspired by the work of Dolgopyat \cite{Do05} (see \cite{DSL15} for a simple presentation) and techniques coming from the theory of hydrodynamics limits of stochastics dynamics \cite{klo22}.
-In particular, we succeeded in controlling the speed of convergence in a precise quantitative manner and for times that increase with the size of the system (since we take a diffusive scaling).
+To obtain our result, we combine \emph{standard pairs}, a technique inspired by the work of Dolgopyat \cite{Do05} (see \cite{DSL15} for a simple presentation) and techniques coming from the theory of hydrodynamic limits of stochastic dynamics \cite{klo22}.
+Standard pairs are much more flexible than Markov partitions and are well adapted to combining dynamics with probabilistic ideas, see the introduction of Section 4.3 for more comments on this.
+In particular, we succeeded in controlling the speed at which the deterministic dynamics converges to the stochastic one in a precise quantitative manner and for times that increase with the size of the system (since we take a diffusive scaling).
 In a different context, a related point of view has been explored in \cite{DSL16, DSL18, DLPV, Li18, CL22}.
-Note however that, contrary to the present situation, in all the previous work the fast-slow systems were always systems with few degrees of freedom, with the notable exception of \cite{DoLi11}, for which, however, no estimates on the speed of the convergence are available.
+However, in all previous work, the fast-slow systems were always systems with few degrees of freedom, with the notable exception of \cite{DoLi11}, for which, contrary to the present work, no estimate on the speed of convergence is available.
+Here, we succeed in controlling the dependence of the speed of convergence on the system size.
+This is necessary in order to perform a hydrodynamic limit.